Emna928/Shopsphere-retail-breach-investigation/README.md

 On 29 March 2024 at approximately 12:09 UTC, the Shopsphere platform experienced a security incident involving unauthorized access through website vulnerabilities.
 The attacker exploited weaknesses that allowed them to steal the administrator session, potentially granting full administrative privileges.

 The incident placed user data, orders and system logs at risk of exposure.
-Additionally, the attacker accessed a sensitive system file, indicating an attempt to escalate privileges and gain deeper control of the system .

 Immediat remediation actions are necessary to contain the incident including: